Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Proof of Theorem using transform methods

+In this section we prove Theorem \ref{thm} using the Transform method introduced in \cite{Hurtado_transform_method} applied to the one-sided Laplace transform.

-\begin{proof}[of Theorem \ref{thm:MGF}] For ease of exposition, in this proof we omit the dependence on $N$ of the variables.
-The first step is to prove existence of this MGF, which we state formally in the following Lemma. \begin{lemma} Consider a load balancing system operating under JSQ, as described in Theorem \ref{thm:MGF}.
-Then, for each $N\geq 1$ there exists $\Theta>0$ such that $\E{\expo{\theta N^{-\alpha}\sum_{i=1}^N \qbar_i^\pN}}<\infty$ for all $\theta\in[-\Theta,\Theta]$. \end{lemma}
+\proof{Proof of Theorem \ref{thm} using one-sided Laplace transform.} For ease of exposition, in this proof we omit the dependence on $N$ of the variables.
+The first step is to prove an `exponential version' of \eqref{eq:qu}.
+We state the result below.